-When it comes to solving social and environmental challenges, many “social good” businesses are beginning to scale up in the UK, and many of these businesses have a great potential to answer some of the burning problems in our society.
+When it comes to solving social and environmental challenges, many “social good” businesses are beginning to scale up in the UK.
+Many of these businesses have a great potential to answer some of the burning problems in our society.

-A report on climate change published in early 2014 once again highlighted climate change problems and consequences that are getting more and more difficult to ignore.
+The latest climate change reports once again highlighted climate change problems and consequences that are getting more and more difficult to ignore.
 From big data and open source technologies to mobiles, IoT, and mapping, technology is playing a crucial part in addressing these problems.

-There are, for instance, GiveO2 app that tracks carbon footprint as we travel, and PaperKarma, an app focused on cutting paper waste.
-More and more organizations, companies and governments are hosting green hackathons while tech companies are building solutions for storage and transmission of the energy to address one of the biggest challenges: clean energy.
+More and more organizations, companies and governments are hosting green hackathons.
+In the same time tech companies are building solutions for storage and transmission of the energy to address one of the biggest challenges: clean energy.

 When it comes to start-ups aimed to solve social and environmental challenges, UK start-ups are in many ways leading the way to innovative solutions.

-BuffaloGrid, which started in 2012, is addressing the problem of the power deficit in the developing world, offering pay-as-you-go phone charging at a network of solar-power hubs.
+BuffaloGrid, which started in 2012, is addressing the problem of the power deficit in the developing world.
+They offer pay-as-you-go phone charging at a network of solar-power hubs.
 BuffaloGrid hub consists of a 60-watt solar panel that massively cut the costs of charging and provide an instant access to a reliable power source.

 DrDoctor offers a simple and user-friendly SMS and web solution for patients to interact with the NHS.
 The focus is to improve the interaction and empower patients, medics and managers through data sharing reducing the outpatient attendances.

-GravityLight is a low-cost lamp powered by gravity alone that renders polluting and expensive kerosene lamps, contributing to the problem of inadequate electricity supply.
+GravityLight is a low-cost lamp powered by gravity alone that renders polluting and expensive kerosene lamps.
+It contributes to the problem of inadequate electricity supply.
 Kerosene fumes are linked to 1.5 million deaths in Africa alone, and 1.5 million severe incidents in India.

 xRapid is a mobile app that improves the accuracy of Malaria diagnostics in less than three minutes.
 It’s a solution that replaces the dipsticks with a portable microscope attachment, microscope slide and fluids for the diagnostics, lancets and a solar power source (it also includes face recognition).